kwonangela7/pokemonportal/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

 # Give us feedback on the project and decal below!
+- This is just a self reflection but I need to do decal work consistently so I don't forget all the good stuff I learn from each homework/lecture haha...

 # Extra credit: Link your Heroku deployed app